How Snapdeal Got Caught in the Backlash Against Snapchat CEO

-Snapchat has been in the news since Saturday due to alleged remarks by CEO Evan Spiegel.
+Ephemeral messaging app Snapchat was in the news over the weekend due to alleged India-related remarks by CEO Evan Spiegel.
 A report in Variety shares the account of ex-Snapchat employee Anthony Pompliano who says that back in 2015 he asked Spiegel about Snapchat's relative lack of growth overseas.
 “This app [Snapchat] is only for rich people,” Spiegel said, according to Pompliano.
 “I don’t want to expand into poor countries like India and Spain.”
+Snapdeal has since denied Pompliano's version of events.

 As you would expect, Indians on social media have been up in arms since Snapchat CEO's alleged comments came to light.
 Users on Twitter and Facebook are reacting angrily against Snapchat and its CEO, and leaving negative reviews, while many are also uninstalling the Snapchat app.
 In fact, at the time of filing this report, Snapchat has an average of 1-star rating in Apple's App Store in India.